Reader question: Is home schooling legal in Austria?

 Is homeschooling common in Austria?

-Although it is legally allowed, homeschooling is relatively rare in Austria.
+Although it is legally allowed, homeschooling is relatively rare in Austria, as outlined above.

-Only around 2,300 children are homeschooled in Austria, although this figure has risen since the pandemic - particularly among Covid sceptic parents who oppose vaccinations and/or mask rules.*
+The figure has declined recently but is still up since the pandemic - particularly among Covid sceptic parents who oppose vaccinations and/or mask rules.*

 While numbers are uncertain, there are believed to be a handful of German children homeschooled in Austria due to the former country’s ban on the practice.